ehrpg/qstar/docs/index.md

 into a tangible benefit for the main task.
 Such benefits could include (but are not limited to):

-* One additional modifier for each success, to be used in the roll of the main task.
 * Better outcome of the main task, such as less time or materials used.
 * A lowered difficulty for the main task.